rwb/c200/README.md

 ---

-* Now, let's calculate the proportion of cases that have a risk score between 8.5 and 10.
+* Now, let's calculate the fraction of cases that have a risk score between 8.5 and 10.
 * Z-score for *x* = 10 is zero because $0 = \frac{10-10}{1.5}$.
 * Z-score for *x* = 8.5 is $\frac{8.5-10}{1.5} = \frac{-1.5}{1.5} = -1$.
 * Use Appendix 3 to see that the area between z = 0 and z = 1 is 0.3413.